troglobit/watchdogd/README.md

 - Memory leaks
 - File descriptor leaks
 - Process live locks
-- Reset counter, for snmpEngineBoots (RFC 2574)
+- Reset counter, warm boots since last power failure

 To top things off there is support for periodically calling a generic script where operators can do housekeeping checks.
 For details on how